-Add all chicken marinade ingredients to a large freezer bag or bowl and whisk to combine.
+- Add all chicken marinade ingredients to a large freezer bag or bowl and whisk to combine.
 Add chicken, toss to evenly coat.
-Refrigerate at room temperature for 30 minutes or refrigerate up to 4 hours.
+Leave at room temperature for 30 minutes or refrigerate up to 4 hours.

-Preheat oven to 400F degrees F. Whisk together olive oil, Parmesan, garlic powder and salt in a medium bowl.
+- Preheat oven to 400°F. Whisk together olive oil, Parmesan, garlic powder and salt in a medium bowl.
 Add cubed bread and gently toss until evenly coated.
 Spread bread in an even layer on a baking sheet and bake for approximately 10 minutes or until golden.

 - Cook pasta al dente according to package directions in salted water.
 Remove 1 cup pasta water before draining.

 - Meanwhile, heat one tablespoon olive oil in a large skillet over medium high heat.
 Remove chicken from marinade and dab off excess then add to hot skillet and cook, undisturbed, for 3-5 minutes, or until nicely browned on one side.

 - Turn chicken over, cover, and reduce heat to medium.
 Cook for approximately 5-7 more minutes (depending on thickness of chicken), or until chicken is cooked through.
 Remove to a cutting board and let rest 5 minutes before chopping or slicing.

 - For the sauce, melt 1 tablespoon butter in 2 tablespoons olive oil over medium heat in a large skillet.
 Add garlic and sauté 30 seconds.
 Sprinkle in flour and cook while stirring for 2 minutes (it will be thick).

 - Turn heat to low then slowly whisk in milk, followed by lemon juice, Dijon, Worcestershire sauce, fish sauce, chicken bouillon and all seasonings.